jlight99/my-online-shop/README.md

 <img src='/screenshots/mutationshopsimple.png'>

 The `mutation` keyword specifies that we wish to modify data.
 The `createShop` field specifies the name of the mutation we are calling.
 A list of the available mutations can be found in Docs > Mutation.
 The `createShop` mutation takes a single parameter, `name`, which takes a String to be the name of the created shop.
-The `createShop` mutation returns a Shop object, and the `_id` and `name` fields of the Shop.
+The `createShop` mutation returns a Shop object, and the `_id` and `name` specify that we want to see the id and name of the created Shop.

 ### Documentation
 All the available queries and mutations, their expected parameters and return objects, and all the custom Objects (Shop, Product, Order, LineItem) of the data can be found in the documentation.